AlphaDruidTV/AlphaDruidTV/README.md

 - 👋 Hi, I’m @AlphaDruidTV
-- 👀 I’m interested in programming discord bots
+- 👀 I’m interested in programming mobile apps with backend support
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Go
 - 💞️ I’m looking to collaborate on nothing at this moment
 - 📫 How to reach me alphadruidtv@gmail.com